Health Insurance Glossary

 The total amount of deductibles/coinsurance that you will be responsible for before the plan pays 100% of eligible charges.
 The out of pocket maximum does not include copays.

 The terms and services offered by the insurance company to pay for your health care in return for the premium you pay for that policy.

 The time period your health plan provides coverage.
-The SHIP plan year is August 12, 2019 through August 11, 2020.
+The SHIP plan year is August 12 through August 11 of the following year.